 - Temperature should be within acceptable limits (ie not significantly hypothermic).

 There is considerable pressure these days for day case surgery and so anaesthetics are often arranged for rapid recovery so that the patient may be discharged just a few hours later.
 However, effects will last and the patient must be discharged into the care of another who will drive home.
-A taxi can be used (but not a bus) and only if there is someone at home to receive the patient.
-Under no circumstances should a person drive on the same day as having received a GA.
-Driving should be avoided until 24 hours after the anaesthetic and even important decisions such as signing legal documents should be avoided for this time as judgment is impaired.
+Driving must be avoided until 24 hours after the anaesthetic and even important decisions such as signing legal documents should be avoided for this time as judgment is impaired.

 The potential dangers of general anaesthesia should not be underestimated, although serious problems are rare.